-Curving around the mesencephalic crus the cisternal segment of the artery was in close relationship with the inferior side of its parent vessel, superior cerebellar artery, basal vein of Rosenthal and the trolchlear nerve in the ambient cistern.
-The MPChAprox coursed backwards following the lateral side of the mesencephalon, immediately bellow the medial geniculate body, and extended into the quadrigeminal (collicular) cistern (Figures 1, 2).
+The MPChAprox coursed backwards following the lateral side of the mesencephalon, immediately bellow the medial geniculate body, and extended into the quadrigeminal (collicular) cistern (Figures 1 and 2).
 After making a sharp bend it formed a loop and entered the choroid plexus of the third ventricle and continued by the plexal segment.
 This tortuous retrothalamic segment is in close proximity to the lateral surface of the pineal gland.
-It extended throughout the length of the choroid plexus of the third ventricle, adjacent to the internal cerebral vein and the opposite MPChA, to the anterior pole of the thalamus where the artery passed through the interventricular foramen and entered the choroid plexus of the lateral wentricle (Figures 3 and 4).
+It extended throughout the length of the choroid plexus of the third ventricle, adjacent to the internal cerebral vein and the opposite MPChA, to the anterior pole of the thalamus where the artery passed through the interventricular foramen and entered the choroid plexus of the choroid plexus of the lateral ventricle (Figures 3 and 4).

 b) The MPChAdist, found in 14 (46.7%) cases, originated from the postcommunicating (P2) segment of the PCA in the region of the bifurcation or ramification of the PCA in temporal cortical branches, below or behind the pulvinar of the thalamus.
-Of the 14 MPChAdist, 11 (78.6%) originated directly from the PCA, 2 (14.3%) from the parietooccipital artery, and 1 (7.1%) from the calcarine artery (Figure 3).
-The average caliber of the MPChAdist at the level of its beginning was 0.74±0.17 mm (from 0.4 to 1.0 mm) (Table 1)
+Of the 14 MPChAdist, 11 (78.6%) originated directly from the PCA, two (14.3%) from the parietooccipital artery, and one (7.1%) from the calcarine artery (Figure 3).
+The average caliber of the MPChAdist at the level of its beginning was 0.74 ± 0.17 mm (0.4-1.0 mm) (Table 1)